michellepace/prototype-claude.ai/messy/centralised-theming-all-together.md

 1. A consistent color theme that's easy to change (via `globals.css`)
 2. The full flexibility of Tailwind's utility system for everything else
 3. Perfect compatibility with shadcn/ui components

-Most projects don't need to extend the CSS variables approach beyond what shadcn/ui already provides for colors and radius.
-The standard Tailwind utilities work great for everything else and are already well-documented and widely understood.

 #### In Practice
 Your `globals.css` would contain: